 The Fisheries and Wildlife Sciences degree (B.A., or B.S.) prepares you for careers in wildlife and fisheries management with state and federal agencies, conservation organizations, graduate school, and in environmental consulting.
 Graduates are qualified for federal positions with agencies such as the U.S. Fish and Wildlife Service, U.S. Forest Service, National Park Service, Environmental Protection Agency, U.S. Geological Survey and others.
 Common conservation organizations include Ducks Unlimited, Pheasants Forever, Delta Waterfowl, and The Nature Conservancy.
 The degree also prepares you for higher academic degrees.
-The curriculum allows you to meet the certification requirements of the American Fisheries Society and The Wildlife Society.
-You have the choice of majoring in the Fisheries Option, Wildlife Option or both.
+The curriculum allows you to meet the certification requirements of the American Fisheries Society (Associate Fisheries Professional) and The Wildlife Society (Associate Wildlife Biologist).
+You have the choice of majoring in the Fisheries Option, Wildlife Option or Conservation Law Enforcement.